 Attentional strategies – use your imagination

 - Try rehearsing certain movements in your mind and focus on the sequence.
 For example, concentrate on putting your heel down firmly on the ground as your foot makes contact to help step evenly, or imagine a line to step over to help you negotiate narrow entrances.
 Attentional strategies require concentration though which can be difficult if there are external distractions.
 They work because thinking about moving and rehearsing a sequence uses the same part of the brain as when you actually move.
-See our video - Coping Strategies: managing small steps (Festination) or imagining a line to step over might help you to negotiate narrow entrances.
+Imagining a line to step over might also help you to negotiate narrow entrances.

 The weight shift method